tuitionio/api-docs/source/includes/employees/_index.md

 }
 ```

-This endpoint deletes a specific kitten.
+This endpoint deactivates a specific employee.

 ### HTTP Request